Rocky Point Mexico

 Rocky Point (Puerto Penasco): Pinacate Biosphere Reserve

-Read about the Pinacate Biosphere Reserve
+Read about the World Heritage Site Pnacate Biosphere Reserve

 For almost 4 million years beneath the earth, hot magma melted rock creating massive subterranean pools of intensely hot liquid slowly building up pressure far below the earth's surface.

-Pinacate 1
+Pinacate BiosPhere

 This pressure, along with the molten lava following it, finally exploded up through the desert floor, mostly here, but also in other spots all along the way to the shores of Puerto Peñasco that can still be seen today.